DanielNowacki2005/pracaWP/README.md

 #pracaWP<br>
 This is project that has be done for wp.<br>
-Program works by double clicking Main.exe.<br>
+To find program go to .Version1 then to dist then Main Program works by double clicking Main.exe.<br>
 Program downloads data from user from ceneo and then shows them to user.<br>
 Program is written in pytchon.<br>